LogoLogo

 To get your DoltLab ready host on AWS:

-1. Go to AWS EC2 console and click "Launch instance".
+1. Go to and click "Launch instance".

 2. Select a Ubuntu 22.04 amd64 t2.xlarge instance.